Seykotron/js-instant/README.md

 # js-instant
-Project to automatically update a table using states updated py input components.
-Dependant of Materializecss and Jquery
+Project to automatically update a table using states updated by input components.

+Dependant of:
+  - Materializecss
+  - Jquery